Roses Travel Guide

 Nightlife

-Roses' nightlife is bustling, with every option from live flamenco music to thumping house clubs.
-New Orleans, in Avenida Clot dels Franquets Nord, is home to the most clubs, and popular venues include Octopussy, Picasso, and Chic.
-Roses hosts regular fiestas and festivals, on almost a monthly basis.
+Roses' nightlife is bustling, with options ranging from live flamenco music to thumping clubs.
+New Orleans, in Avenida Clot dels Franquets Nord, is home to the most clubs; visitors should look out for the regular fiestas and festivals, which take place on almost a monthly basis.
 The resort can be noisy at night due to all the revelry, but those wanting a quieter holiday can get accommodation a little further out from the central party hub.

 Holiday activities